bitcoininfinity/btci/doc/init.md

 4d) CentOS

-Copy btcad.init to /etc/init.d/btcad.
-Test by running "service btcad start".
+Copy btcid.init to /etc/init.d/btcid.
+Test by running "service btcid start".

-Using this script, you can adjust the path and flags to the btcad program by setting the btcaD and FLAGS environment variables in the file /etc/sysconfig/btcad.
+Using this script, you can adjust the path and flags to the btcid program by setting the btciD and FLAGS environment variables in the file /etc/sysconfig/btcid.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------